-Times have never been better for the best camcorders – with 4K cameras now being available at every price point.
-More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built in – often means, when choosing the best camera for video, a camcorder a much better choice than a multi-purpose camera or smartphone.
+Times have never been better for the best camcorders – with 4K cameras (opens in new tab) now being available at every price point.
+More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built-in – often means, when choosing the best camera for video (opens in new tab), a camcorder is a much better choice than a multi-purpose camera or smartphone (opens in new tab).

-There's plenty to consider if you're shopping for a camcorder, with the market ranging all the way from budget-friendly family models to professional pieces of kit that are almost good enough for broadcast productions.
+There's plenty to consider if you're shopping for the best camcorder with the market ranging all the way from budget-friendly consumer camcorders to professional camcorders for TV broadcast journalism and documentary filmmaking.

-That's why we're here.
-We've put together a list of what we reckon to be the best camcorders available on the market right now.
+We've put together a list of what we reckon are the best camcorders available on the market right now.
 From small, self-contained shooters designed for holidays and day-to-day casual shooting, to the best and latest 4K camcorders that produce footage of superior quality, there should be something for all users – and all budgets!

 Best 4K camcorders